 11th Anniversary: Steel

 Steel is a good test of your imagination when it comes to gift buying.
-But actually lots of things are made of steel, from jewellery and watches to mobile phones or car accessories.
+But actually lots of things are made of steel, from jewellery and watches to flasks, mobile phones, or car accessories.

 12th Anniversary: Silk